 However, that’s nothing compared to summertime in Banff.
 Numbers explode between June and August and while I would love to say that because of this it’s not a good time to visit I would be lying.
 July and August bring about the best weather in the park.
 Long days and sunshine await you during the summer.
 The wildflowers are in full bloom and it’s a great time for anyone looking for a summer adventure.

 Skip the Organized Tours and Enjoy the Free

 Banff doesn’t have to cost a ton of money, especially when you’re looking for things to do.
-We get out multiple times a week and almost never spend any money.
+We get out multiple times a week and rarely spend any money.
 That’s because things like hiking and enjoying all the beautiful lakes are completely free!

 Think About the Parks Pass You Purchase

 You can purchase a Parks Canada pass at any park gate.
 Or you can buy them in advance online.
 A Parks Canada Discovery Pass which gets you entrance to all Parks Canada destinations for the year is only $145.25 for a family.

 It sounds expensive as one payment, but keep in mind that day passes are $10.50 per person.
 So if you are a group who is visiting Banff for more than two days it’s worth it to get the full year.

 Banff National Park has quite a bit of accommodation for a Canadian park.
 There are plenty of options from camping, to hostels, to mid-range, and then luxury.